 - All the music can be heard on CDs or our YouTube video playlists so our pupils have a clear idea of how the music should sound.

 - Using our piano course it’s possible for very young children to play more than just the few notes they can read from the page.
-Children are able to play colourful music ranging over the whole keyboard.
+Children are able to play colourful music, with easily absorbed patterns, ranging over the whole keyboard.
 Pieces like this are learned by listening to the CD/video and copying the teacher or parent.
-And they can watch other children play their pieces on our videos.